Eligibility and Rules of Entry

 - All nominations must be received by the WBC office along with payment no later than November 14, 2018.
 No nominations will be accepted after that date.

 - A nomination fee of $295 per entry is required.
 Checks should be made payable to the Washington Building Congress.
 Multiple entries can be paid with a single check.
 Payment by credit card is also accepted.
-If paying by credit card, please download the credit card authorization form.
+If paying by credit card, please use this secure link to provide the card information or download the credit card authorization form.
 There are no refunds after submission of nominations.

 - The preferred method of submission is by HARDCOPY.
 Electronic submissions will be accepted.
 Please contact WBC for instructions on how to submitt electronically.